CyberDataLab/COnVIDa-lib/lib/README.md

 2. Configure the aforementioned principal elements of your new Data Source:

-    * The name, data type, temporal and regional granularities, region representation, data format, and update frequency should be included in the [data sources configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data-sources-config.json).
-With this aim, append a new entry in the JSON object with the data source name as a key, and a dictionary with the corresponding information regarding  `DATA TYPE`, `TEMPORAL GRANULARITY`, `REGIONAL GRANULARITY`, `REGION REPRESENTATION`, `DATA FORMAT`, and `UPDATE FREQUENCY` as values.
+    * The name, data format, data type and region representation should be included in the [datasources configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data-sources-config.json).
+With this aim, append a new entry in the JSON object with the data source name as a key, and a dictionary with the corresponding information regarding  `DATA FORMAT`, `DATA TYPE` and `REGION REPRESENTATION` as values.
 If needed, specific config elements of your Data Source can be also included here (_for example, [AEMET data source](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/AEMETDataSource.py) defines its `API KEY` necessary for it to work_).

-    * For each region, the representation used by your Data Source should be appended accordingly in the [regions configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/config/ES-regions.json) (in case it does not exist yet).
-Note that the key of the new entries to be added for each region should match with the aforementioned `REGION REPRESENTATION` attribute (defined in [data sources configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data-sources-config.json)).
+    * For each Spanish region, the representation used by your Data Source should be appended accordingly in the [regions configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/config/ES-regions.json) (in case it does not exist yet).
+Note that the key of the new entries to be added for each region should match with the aforementioned `REGION REPRESENTATION` attribute (defined in [datasources configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data-sources-config.json)).

     * The information of the Data Items offered by your Data Source should be included in a new configuration file `YourDataSourceName-config.json` in the [specific data source configuration folder](https://github.com/CyberDataLab/COnVIDa-lib/tree/master/lib/datasources/config/data_sources).
 As in the other configuration files residing in that folder (which may guide you in this procedure), each Data Item should constitute an entry.
 In particular, each entry is defined by the Data Item name (literally used by the Data Source) as the key and the properties `display_name`, `description` and `data_unit` as the values.
 The latter should include, in turn, translation in both Spanish and English (or any other language you may define).
 If needed, specific properties of your Data Items can be also included here (for example, the [Mobility data source](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data_sources/MobilityDataSource-config.json) includes the `data_source` attribute to distinguish the resource where each Data Item comes from).